zooko/smalloc/README.md

        memory already in cache and not having to load it from main memory.
 This can make the difference between a few cycles when the data is already in cache versus tens or even hundreds of cycles when it has to load it from main memory.
+(This is sometimes called "constructive interference" or "true sharing", to distinguish it from "destructive interference" or "false sharing" -- see below.)

     2. On the other hand, if multiple different CPU cores access different allocations in parallel, and the allocations are